m-coscia/SafeDineMTL/README.md

 2. Open the extracted folder in the code editor / IDE of your choice
 3. Run `npm install tailwindcss@latest` in the terminal of your code editor / IDE
 4. Open the `index.html` file into the web browser of your choice

+## Technologies Used
+HTML, Tailwind (CSS Framework), and Vanilla JavaScript